 Top of the class for loadspace

-The Transit Custom 280 and 300 can carry standard 8’ x 4’ boards flat on the floor or three euro pallets.
+The Transit Custom 280 and 300 can carry standard 8' x 4' boards flat on the floor or three euro pallets.
 The innovative storage area can effortlessly fit items up to 3.4m long (L2) and still leave room for passengers in the front seats.
-Overall, the van provides up to six cubic metres of loadspace with a bulkhead fitted, and that’s just the short wheelbase (L1) version: the long wheelbase (L2) offers up to 6.8 cubic metres.
+Overall, the van provides up to six cubic metres of loadspace with a bulkhead fitted, and that's just the short wheelbase (L1) version: the long wheelbase (L2) offers up to 6.8 cubic metres.
 It has the widest side load door-opening of any vehicle of its type.
-And the sliding doors have a mechanism which holds them securely open for loading.
+And the sliding doors have a mechanism that holds them securely open for loading.

 Flexible & capable enough for any business

 Whatever your business, Transit Custom is flexible enough to meet your needs.